anuradha1992/EmpatheticIntents/README.md

 ### Bibliography

 Hannah Rashkin, Eric Michael Smith, Margaret Li and Y-Lan Boureau.
 2019.
 Towards Empathetic Open-domain Conversation  Models:  A  New  Benchmark  and  Dataset.
 In *Proceedings  of  the  57th  Annual  Meeting  of  the Association for Computational Linguistics*, pages 5370–5381, Florence, Italy.

+### Acknowledgements

+This is project carried out by the Human Computer Interaction Group at the School of Computer and Communication Sciences (IC) at EPFL, Switzerland.